grafana/pyroscope/benchmark/ci/pr/README.md

 # Running locally

-create a folder `dashboard-screenshots` and `./run-benchmark.sh`
+Create a director `dashboard-screenshots` and `./run-benchmark.sh`

+Screenshots will be stored in `dashboard-screenshots`

-You may tweak the running time for quicker feedback loop `BENCH_RUN_FOR=30s ./run-benchmark.sh`
+You may tweak the running time for a quicker feedback loop `BENCH_RUN_FOR=30s ./run-benchmark.sh` If you want to just leave it running, `BENCH_RUN_FOR=Infinity ./run-benchmark.sh`

 # Adding more panes
 Just update the dashboard in `monitoring/benchmark-pr.jsonnet`